-The Arches was originally converted from a fine stone farm steading in the 1990’s and extensively renovated and re-modelled in 2008 by Charlton Brown Architects based in London.
+The Arches was originally converted from a fine stone farm steading in the 1990’s and extensively renovated and re-modelled in 2008 by a leading London Architects.
 Bespoke fittings are used throughout including the hand made oak kitchen, solid oak doors and curved glazed panels in the Gallery.
 In addition all arches either side of the house have French doors.
 The sympathetic renovation retains the cart arches, grain loft and pan tile roof typical of the East Neuk architecture.

 From the lovely courtyard the oak front door leads to a welcoming bright hall and round tower housing the spiral staircase to the upper floor.
 To the right is a bespoke open plan kitchen with utility room off and dining room open to the upper level.
 From the hall a corridor leads to both bedrooms and out to the rear garden through French doors.